 update from the reader who didn’t want to invite her boss to her wedding by Alison Green on December 23, 2013 Remember the reader who didn’t want to invite her boss to her wedding, but the boss was assuming she’d get an invitation?
 Here’s the update.
 The wedding was early in November.
 I only ended up inviting one person from my new library (whom I socialize with regularly outside of work) and almost everyone from my old one.
 I just didn’t talk about it in mixed company and never brought up the fact that I had invited the old director.
 Whenever it was appropriate (such as when someone brought up the wedding or how plans were going) I casually mentioned just how many people were coming and how I wish I had the budget to invite more.
 There was only one blatantly uncomfortable moment when one of my supervisors came right out and said that it’s good etiquette to invite your supervisor and director at the very least.
 I played it off with an “Oh, I know…I feel just so terribly rude but I just can’t afford another guest at the rate my caterer is charging!”
 (I felt kind of bad throwing him under the bus like that.
 He was actually a fantastic vendor and allowed me ten extra people without charging extra!)
 A few months have passed since I submitted my original question and I can tell you that I have learned a LOT about my new library since then.
 I probably would have just taken the wedding drama in stride had I been here longer and knew what I know now.
 The director is a difficult person to get along with to say the least.
 She’s friendly and funny — almost manic — one minute and a fire-breathing dragon the next.
 As a result, the other employees (especially those in a supervisory or responsibility-heavy position) tend to be on edge more than any place I have ever worked.
 The days when she’s on vacation or at a conference, the atmosphere is notably lighter and more pleasant.
 Though everybody is obviously aware of the issue (and its source) nobody talks about it for fear of repercussion.
 Let me just give you one example of what I’m talking about and I’ll wrap this up.
 The most recent situation that occurred was our holiday luncheon which, as the new gal, I was in charge of planning.
 Since we have two libraries (my old one and my new one), I initially started planning a shindig for both of them and was told that this party was for library A only and library B was “doing their own thing.”
 I took this at face value and planned accordingly.
 This past weekend I was at a party with a couple of the employees of the other library and was told that they had all blocked out their schedule for the day and time of the luncheon and were fully expecting to get an invitation (because, after all, we are one department under one director even though we have two locations).
 Of course they were never invited because I didn’t invite them and evidently the director never told them that they were on their own for the holiday.
 They are now rushing to plan something at the last minute because they never received an invitation to participate.
 I felt like dirt but I was following our director’s express directions.
 Needless to say, I’m toughing it out here for a while to beef up my CV then I might seriously consider moving on.
 Working in an environment like this has got to prematurely age a girl.
 Thanks to you and your readers for the great insight and support!
-You may also like:a coworker prayed for my fiancé's death so we didn't invite her to our wedding ... and now there is dramacoworker is throwing a tantrum over having to interview for a promotion, inviting coworkers to your wedding, and moremost popular posts of 2021 { 66 comments }
+You may also like:my coworker insisted on inviting her sister to my weddinga coworker prayed for my fiancé's death so we didn't invite her to our wedding ... and now there is dramacoworker is throwing a tantrum over having to interview for a promotion, inviting coworkers to your wedding, and more { 66 comments }

 Ruffingit* December 23, 2013 at 1:21 pm It’s good to hear you didn’t have to deal with her being at your wedding, that would have sucked.
 She sounds like an awful person especially given the example of the holiday luncheon situation.
 UGH, how awful.